cuboooooo/GrungeDoodleGen/README.md

 * Does not work on mobile.

+* jk something broke and now adding a 3rd line to a vertex leads to logic errors.

 These are easy fixes, but this was meant to be a quick 2-5 hour coding challenge, not a production quality product.

 ### If i come back, what will I add